CausalDisco/flopsearch/README.md

 ```
 with ```X``` being the data matrix, ```2.0``` the BIC penalty parameter and the number of ILS ```restarts``` being set to ```50```.

-Similary, in R, one can call:
+Similarly, in R, one can call:
 ``` r
 flopsearch::flop(X, 2.0, restarts=50)
 ```